pretix/pretix-docs/docs/guides/widget.md

 ## General usage

-This section explains how to embed the pretix widget or the pretix button on your website once or multiple times, as well as how to style the widget.
+This section explains how to embed the pretix widget or the pretix button on your website either once or multiple times, as well as how to style the widget.
 It also explains how to use the widget for more than just a singular event or a single date within an event series.

 ### Embedding the widget on your website

-You can embed the pretix widget on your website by copying two code snippets from the pretix backend and pasting them in your website's HTML.
+You can embed the pretix widget on your website by copying two code snippets from the pretix backend and pasting them into your website's HTML.
 In order to obtain these snippets, navigate to :navpath:Your Event → Settings → Widget:.
 Choose the "Language" for the widget and click the :btn:Generate widget code: button.